 People with warning signs should see a doctor right away.
 People with hearing loss and no warning signs should see their doctor very soon.

 Because people may not notice gradual hearing loss, doctors recommend routine screening hearing tests for children and older people.
 Childhood screening should begin at birth so that hearing deficits can be found and treated before they interfere with language development.
-Doctors routinely screen Screening Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss.
-More than 10% of people in the United States have some degree of hearing loss that affects their... read more older people by asking them specific questions about their ability to hear in certain situations.
-Such screening is important because some older people who might benefit from treatment do not realize or even deny they have a hearing problem.
+Doctors often routinely screen Screening Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss.
+More than 15% of people in the United States have some degree of hearing loss that affects their... read more older people by asking them specific questions about their ability to hear in certain situations.
+Such screening, while important, should be followed up with formal audiologic testing because many older people who might benefit from treatment do not realize or may even deny that they have a hearing problem.

 Doctors ask how long people have noticed hearing loss, whether the loss is in one or both ears, and whether the loss followed any sudden event (for example, a head injury, sudden change in pressure, or starting of a drug).
 It is also important for them to note the following: